d0tTino/docs-/docs/non-ai-research/corporate-egregore.md

 ### Section 6: Apple Inc. - The Cult of the Brand

 Apple Inc. provides a masterclass in the creation and sustenance of a powerful corporate egregore through branding, ritual, and the cultivation of a "cult-like following."
 The company's success is not primarily a story of technology but of a carefully constructed mythology that offers its followers a sense of identity, community, and aesthetic superiority, fulfilling needs once met by traditional religious or ideological institutions.
+This dynamic mirrors the religious mobilization analyzed in [The Galilean Prophet](galilean-prophet.md).

 The genesis of the Apple egregore is inextricably linked to its co-founder, Steve Jobs, who serves as the charismatic prophet-figure in the corporate mythos.
 Jobs established the core ideology of the brand: a fusion of simplicity, elegance, and user-centric design, framed as a rebellious counterpoint to the soulless conformity of competitors.
 The iconic "1984" Super Bowl commercial and the later "Think Different" campaign were not mere advertisements; they were foundational sermons that defined what it meant to be an "Apple person"—a creative, innovative non-conformist.
 This narrative transformed the act of purchasing a computer from a practical decision into an affirmation of identity.